getify/You-Dont-Know-JS/scope-closures/ch7.md

 ## Closer to Closure

-As we close down this really dense chapter, just take some deep breaths and a few moments to let all that sink in.
+As we close down a dense chapter, take some deep breaths let it all sink in.
 Seriously, that's a lot of information for anyone to consume!
-It's entirely reasonable if your head is kind of spinning right now.

 We explored two models for mentally tackling closure:

-* Observational: closure is a function instance remembering its outer variables even as that function is passed around and **invoked in** other scopes.
+* Observational: closure is a function instance remembering its outer variables even as that function is passed to and **invoked in** other scopes.

-* Implementational: closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and **invoked from** other scopes.
+* Implementational: closure is a function instance and its scope environment preserved in-place while any references to it are passed around and **invoked from** other scopes.

 Summarizing the benefits to our programs: